 - Maternal preeclampsia

 - Meconium in the amniotic fluid

 - An infant too large / small for gestational age

 While there are some risks to this treatment, research has indicated that the benefits outweigh the dangers.
 For example, some studies show a slightly increased baseline heart rate in infants undergoing treatment.
 Other babies have an increased need for blood pressure support.
-This treatment also doesn’t help babies with seizures, and other studies have shown that blood clotting may occur.
-However, the coagulation is typically fine if the baby was already experiencing it before the treatment started.

 Hypothermia Therapy Birth Injury

 Hypothermia therapy has become a medical standard for the treatment of neonatal brain injury.
 You may have a case for medical malpractice if that lack of therapy caused a worsening of your child’s condition.
-In order to prove you have a case for medical malpractice, you must know all of the following:
+In order to prove you have a case for medical malpractice, you must prove all of the following: